foundriesio/docs/source/user-guide/el2g.rst

  * `Developer Guide <https://cdn.foundries.io/el2go/AN12642_EdgeLock_2GO_Developer_Guide_for_Foundries.io_users.pdf>`_
  * `OpenAPI Swagger <https://cdn.foundries.io/el2go/el2go-managed-api-gateway-api-58.45.0.yaml>`_

 The default FoundriesFactory EdgeLock 2GO implementation provides a free of charge evaluation for 30 days.
-Once enabled for commercial use the standard package limits usage to 50,000 devices per subscription year and 2x key pairs and 2x X.509 certificates per device - i.e. the FoundriesFactory key pair and certificate, and one additional set for authentication to a third party service such as AWS.
+Once enabled for commercial use, the standard package limits usage to 50,000 devices per subscription year and 2x key pairs and 2x X.509 certificates per device.
+This covers the FoundriesFactory key pair and certificate and one additional set for authentication to a third-party service such as AWS.
 If you require additional devices, or more key pairs per device, please contact us.